danielballan/sniffers_and_ingestors/README.md

     ...
 ```

-It may, internally, examine the file strucutre (e.g. TIFF plane vs stack) and
+The ingestor may, internally, examine the file strucutre (e.g. TIFF plane vs stack) and
 dispatch out to other functions, but that's an internal detail up the
 implementation.
-Functions registered as ``'databroker.ingestors'`` MAY implement
+Additionally, functions registered as ``'databroker.ingestors'``
-an attribute ``is_applicable`` which must accept a filename (filenames) and
+MAY implement an attribute ``is_applicable``.
+If implemented, it must accept a
-return a boolean.
+filename (filenames?) and return a boolean.

 ```python
 ingestor.is_applicable(filename)